gf13579/gf13579.github.io/content/posts/soar-app-development-with-git/index.md

     exit(result.returncode)
 ```

-The `pre-commit` app compile action should cause the commit to fail - with the `compile_app` output visible in the git log - if there’s a problem compiling the app.
+The `pre-commit` app compile action should cause the commit to fail - with the `compile_app` output visible in the Git log - if there’s a problem compiling the app.

 To test the commit/compile workflow: